-We believe we are differentiated from other PDT companies in several important ways, which we believe has the potential to result in better commercial performance and peak revenue than those observed for previously approved PDTs: 1) with our focus on cardiometabolic diseases, and T2D as our lead indication, we are targeting very large patient populations with significant unmet medical needs (about 50% of patients diagnosed with T2D have uncontrolled blood sugar levels despite being on standard of care medication); 2) because T2D ranks among the most costly therapeutic areas for payers, and given the rapidly rising prevalence of the disease as well as escalating expenses for payers, in part driven by the introduction of expensive new medications, we believe we get a different level of attention from payers than prior PDT companies seeking to obtain payer coverage, 3) we ran the largest randomized control trial to date for a PDT, generating clinical evidence against the same clinical endpoints used in drug development for T2D; 4) the FDA granted us a broad label, authorizing the treatment of all adult T2D patients from first diagnosis across all stages of the disease; 5) our FDA authorized and investigational PDTs are designed to deliver a treatment intervention that fits into the existing treatment paradigm, e.g., current clinical guidelines for the treatment of diabetes highlight behavior change as the foundation of treatment; 6) our therapy has the potential to generate substantial health economic benefits and the utilization of our PDTs has the potential to improve profitability for payers; and 7) we have a team with extensive industry experience in developing and commercializing therapeutics and medical devices.
+We believe we are differentiated from other companies in the PDT space in several important ways, which we believe has the potential to result in better commercial launch performance and peak revenue potential than those observed for previously approved PDTs: 1) with our focus on cardiometabolic diseases, and T2D as our lead indication, we are targeting very large patient populations with significant unmet medical needs; 2) our investigational PDTs are designed to deliver a treatment intervention that fits into the existing treatment paradigm - current clinical guidelines for the treatment of diabetes highlight behavior change as the foundation of treatment; 3) our therapy has the potential to generate substantial health economic benefits and the utilization of our PDTs has the potential to improve profitability for payers.
 Furthermore, we believe our internally developed novel form of CBT is differentiated from other approaches in the digital therapeutics space that are incorporating CBT principles.

-The clinical trial for BT-001 was the largest PDT trial for an intervention aimed at glycemic control and included a diverse, nationally representative population of 668 patients with a body mass index $\geq$ 25 mg/m2, advanced and difficult to treat T2D and a mean baseline A1c of 8.1%.
+The clinical trial for BT-001 was the largest randomized controlled study of a PDT globally and included a diverse, nationally representative population of 668 patients with advanced and difficult to treat T2D and a mean baseline A1c of 8.1%.
 Participants in the trial had long standing (mean 11 years), poorly controlled T2D, high cardiovascular risk, multiple comorbidities, multiple blood sugar lowering medications, representing a difficult to treat patient population.
-Participants were randomized to receive standard of care with or without BT-001 and that the primary and secondary efficacy endpoints would be the difference in mean change from baseline in A1c at 90 and 180 days.
+Prior to the start of the study, we discussed core aspects of the design of the trial with the FDA during several formal meeting interactions.
+During these formal meeting interactions, we aligned with the FDA that an appropriate endpoint is a clinically meaningful change in A1c as determined by the mean change in A1c in the BT-001 group compared to the mean change in the control group.
+Following these discussions, we determined that participants would be randomized to receive standard of care with or without BT-001 and that the primary and secondary efficacy endpoints would be the difference in mean change from baseline in A1c at 90 and 180 days.
 The study was powered to detect a 0.4% or greater change in A1c at 90 days, between BT-001 and control and a statistically significant change (p<0.05) in A1c at 180 days.
 The study also assessed a safety endpoint (the occurrence, relatedness and severity of Adverse Events) at day 90 and 180.
-Two important study design features set a high bar to demonstrate efficacy and included a) the ability for physicians to adjust diabetes medication for all participants throughout the duration of the trial and b) that participants randomly assigned to use BT-001 were not mandated or incentivized to use the CBT features contained in BT-001.
+Two important study design features, based on guidance received in our interactions with FDA, included a) the ability for physicians to adjust diabetes medication for all participants throughout the duration of the trial and b) that participants randomly assigned to use BT-001 were not mandated or incentivized to use the CBT features contained in BT-001.
 We believe these features established a very high bar for evaluating efficacy.